What are intravitreal injections?

 What types of drug are injected in this way?

-Intravitreal injections can be used to administer antibiotics to treat endoftalmitis (inflammation of the interior of the eye), a class of drugs known as antiVEGF for conditions including dry AMD and diabetic retinopathy, or corticosteroids (steroid hormones) for macula edema (swelling at the centre of the retina).
+Intravitreal injections can be used to administer antibiotics to treat endoftalmitis (inflammation of the interior of the eye); a class of drugs known as antiVEGF for conditions including wet AMD, diabetic retinopathy or vascular occlusions in the retina, or corticosteroids (steroid hormones) for intraocular inflammations such as uveitis or macular edema.

 How are the injections administered?

-The injections are administered in an operating theatre under topical anaesthetic.
-First the eye and eyelids are disinfected in sterile conditions.
-The procedure is normally quick and causes little discomfort afterwards.
+The injections are administered in an operating theatre under topical anaesthesia.
+Before proceeding, the eye and eyelids are disinfected, under aseptic conditions.
+It is a usually fast and painless procedure, and causes little discomfort in the postoperative period.

 Effects of the procedure

-It is important not to touch your eyes and to refrain from swimming for a few days.
+It is important to avoid touching your eyes and swimming for several days.

-If you experience pain, eye reddening or sensitivity to light or a reduction in vision then you should see the ophthalmologist immediately.
+If you experience pain or discomfort, eye reddening, sensitivity to light or reduced vision, you should see the ophthalmologist immediately.

 Although the risk of complications is extremely low, the most likely complication is infection.
 Nevertheless, preparing the eye in sterile conditions in the operating theatre means that this is very unlikely.
 Other less serious possible complications are equally rare.